Ming the Merciless: Comic books

 to stop Ming's attack.
 In the sequel story, Flash Gordon:The Man from Earth, Dale Arden learns that Ming uses special "Quantum Crystals" to expand his lifespan, and to travel to and conquer other star systems.
 Ming also forces some of Prince Barin's subjects to be enslaved, brainwashed, and turned into "Beastmen" warriors for Ming's army.
 Flash also witnesses a Mongo propaganda video which reveals Ming's full title as "Ming Gorzon-Hydraxus of Seledarqu".

 In other media

 Radio

 In the 1935 adaptation, The Amazing Interplanetary Adventures of Flash Gordon, Bruno Wick played Ming the Merciless.

 Films

 Flash Gordon (serials)

 In the Flash Gordon serials of the late 1930s-era, Ming was portrayed by actor Charles B. Middleton.
-In the first serial, he is apparently killed in a crematorium, in a possible suicide.
+In the first serial, he is apparently killed in the Great Temple of Tao, in a possible suicide.
 He returns in the second serial in league with a Martian Queen, and using a Nitron Lamp to cause disasters on Earth.
+Instead of his stereotypical yellow peril appearance, he takes on a form resembling Satan in this serial.
 In Flash Gordon Conquers the Universe (1940), he is once again ruler of Mongo, but is killed when he is locked inside his tower and Flash crashes a ship into it.
 Ming takes on a Hitler-like persona in this pre WWII 1940 serial with references to him as "Dictator" and his wearing of elaborate military uniforms.
-He is mocked with ridiculous plumed headwear.